gagan114662/pa/DIRECT_APP_OPENING.md

 The `Speak` action is always available regardless of any flags and allows the agent to communicate directly with the user.

+The `Ask` action is always available and allows the agent to get user input and update the instruction accordingly.

 ## Error Handling

 When the Open_App action is used: